Kiloutre/TKMovesets/README.md

 Tool aimed at replacing and surpassing the old TekkenMovesetExtractor.
 Extract movesets, edit them to your liking and re-import them on the characters you want.
 The importation is memory based: it does not modify the game files, does not stay after closing the game, and **causes desyncs online if the opponent does not have this tool also running.**

-Because this is an early version, so far only Tekken 7 is supported.
+For moveset importation, only T7 is supported.
 Online play is supported, but requires the opponent to have this tool.
 The tool is tailored for the latest Tekken 7 version.
-It can be modified to work with older versions, but won't support them right out of the box.
+It can be modified to work with older versions (*game_addresses.ini*), but won't support them right out of the box.

 # Feature set:
 ## - Extractor